 - “Developing an ultra-fast and unbiased histopathology toolkit”

 This is a 3.5-year fully-funded EPSRC DTP studentship based primarily in the Dept of Molecular Biology & Biotechnology, of the University of Sheffield.
 To read more or enquire, go to the FindAPhD page.
+To apply, use this link and search for the project title in the search field.

 We are seeking enthusiastic candidates for an interdisciplinary PhD project developing a rapid histopathology tissue imaging tool.